vivaria/edisonrul.ing/README.md

     *   You can Tribute the target for a Tribute Summon, for a Ritual Summon, or as a cost / effect.
     *   You can play 2 “Soul Exchanges” and then Tribute both targets to Summon a Level 7+ monster.
     *   You cannot Tribute the monster targeted by "Soul Exchange" to pay the cost to activate the effect of your "Exiled Force", because "Exiled Force" must Tribute itself.
-    *   You can Tribute the opponent's face-up Plant-Type monster for "Lonefire Blossom's" effect.
+    *   You can Tribute the opponent's face-up Plant-Type monster for "Lonefire Blossom"'s effect.
     *   If the ACTIVATION of "Soul Exchange" is negated (by "Dark Bribe"), the (C) Condition is not applied.
 You can conduct your Battle Phase this turn.
     *   If the EFFECT of "Soul Exchange" is negated (by "Imperial Order"), the (C) Condition still applies.
 You cannot conduct your Battle Phase this turn.
 *   You cannot activate “Soul Exchange” during your Main Phase 2 because you must skip your Battle Phase.